Admissions Requirements

 2 Forms of Identification

-Acceptable forms of identification include a valid driver’s license, passport, social security card, employee ID, student ID, birth certificate, certificate of citizenship, certificate of naturalization, U.S. government issued ID, etc. At least one form of ID must include a photograph, and all forms of ID must be current.
+Acceptable forms of identification include a valid driver’s license, passport, social security card, employee ID, student ID, birth certificate, certificate of citizenship, certificate of naturalization, and U.S. government issued ID; one form of ID must include a photograph.
+All identification documents must be valid and current, as applicable.

 Proof of High School Education